rixx/ramble/ideas.md

 - [ ] Culture is intricate
 - [ ] Did the church follow corporate community building practices
 - [ ] Hero culture vs Granny Weatherwax
-- [ ] Read books you disagree with
 - [ ] Live with yourself, you'll have to sooner or later
 - [ ] non-static self / personas and context flux
 - [ ] conflict is good, if you go for needs & feelings instead of right or wrong